-- Baseline soil surveys and topographic information, including the identification of marginal and fragile soils, areas prone to erosion and slopes unsuitable for planting.
+- Baseline soil surveys and topographic information, including the identification of steep slopes, marginal and fragile soils, areas prone to erosion, degradation, subsidence and flooding.

 - Analysis of type of land to be used (forest, degraded forest, cleared land).

 - Analysis of land ownership and user rights.